On this page

 Applications are accepted from Australian and non-Australian candidates.

-Fellowships are available from February/March 2025 to February/March 2026.
-Applications will close 19 January 2024, with interviews occurring by the middle of February 2024.
-Role may be open until this date unless a suitable candidate is found in the meantime.
+Fellowships are available from February/March 2027 to February/March 2028.
+Applications will close June 07, 2026, with interviews at the end of June.
+The role may be open until this date unless a suitable candidate is found in the meantime.

 Interested candidates should submit the following: